renatocaliari/contornos/docs/en/contornos.md

 ?> People doing at least X things and this having an apparent correlation with them becoming active, engaging more, or investing more time or money, doesn't mean we need to continue favoring them doing those actions.
 It is important to know why they do something.
 Is there a way to improve or simplify it so they don't have to do this?

-### Recurring practice confirmation indicators
+### Indicators based on recurring practices

-These indicators provide visibility if any desired practice or activity is being performed at the expected recurrence (eg daily, weekly, monthly, etc).
+They provide visibility if any desired practice is being performed - or not - at the expected recurrence (eg daily, weekly, monthly, etc).

 They are proposed and decided by the contorno itself, in an integrative way, without the need to involve the external contorno.

 **Recommendation:**
-* Defined indicators to leverage the strategy and generated value from the perspective of customers in the contorno or engagement of people in the contornos.
+* Defined practices to leverage the strategy and generated value from the perspective of customers in the contorno or engagement of people in the contornos.

 # Who defines each contorno attribute?